lysmarine/lysmarine-dashboard/README.md

 # Development Install

-Install a local copy of signalk in your favorite folder (project folder in this example):
+Before, you need a local copy of signalk in your favorite folder (project folder in this example):

 ```
 git clone https://github.com/SignalK/signalk-server-node.git